qmk/qmk_firmware/docs/quantum_painter.md

 Quantum Painter is the standardised API for graphical displays.
 It currently includes support for basic drawing primitives, as well as custom images, animations, and fonts.

-Due to the complexity, there is no support for Quantum Painter on AVR-based boards.
+Due to its complexity, there is no support for Quantum Painter on AVR-based boards.

 To enable overall Quantum Painter to be built into your firmware, add the following to `rules.mk`: